laactechnology/foxcross/README.md

 more performant [ASGI](https://asgi.readthedocs.io/en/latest/) web framework.

 `Foxcross` aims to be the serving library for data science models built with frameworks that do not come with their own serving library.
-Using `Foxcross` allows for consistent and testable serving of data science models.
+Using `Foxcross` enables consistent and testable serving of data science models.